o7g8/aws-cdk-dotnet-microservice/README.md

 ## Provision Windows dev environment

 - Start a Windows instance with at least 70Gb disk space.
-To run Docker you will need to start a `metal` instance, e.g. `m5zn.metal` (didn't start), `z1d.metal` with the latest AMI: `Windows_Server-2019-English-Full-HyperV-2021.07.07` (or newer), non-metal instances and Workspaces don't allow to run Docker.
-Use spot persistent request.
+To run Docker you will need to start a `*.metal` instance, e.g. `m5zn.metal` or `z1d.metal` with the latest `Microsoft Windows Server 2019 Base` AMI.

-  - It looks like the EC2 becomes unreachable after Docker reboot.

-  - Also tried `Windows_Server-2019-English-Full-ContainersLatest-2021.07.07` on a regular EC2 -it doesn't work.

-  - If it's EC2, install `EC2Launch v2` <https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2-install.html>

 - Install AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html> if needed.

 - Install Docker <https://docs.docker.com/docker-for-windows/install/> (not possible in Workspaces).
+Docker will complain about obsolete Windows version - you can ignore it.
+A reboot will be needed during the installation.

 - Before reboot open _EC2 Launch Settings_ and check `Run EC2Launch on every boot`.